sandialabs/scot/README.md

 Install It!
 -----------

+** 12/19/2017 THIS BRANCH IS IN ACTIVE DEVELOPMENT AND IS NOT CURRENTLY SUPPORTED.
+THIS NOTE WILL BE DELETED WHEN THIS BRANCH IS PUSHED INTO MASTER**

 SCOT has an installer that will work with Ubuntu 16.04 and CentOS 7.3.
 While there should be nothing preventing SCOT to work on other Linux's, you will have to do a lot more work by hand to get SCOT installed.
 (Please post your successes for others)

 To install on Ubuntu 16.04 or CentOS 7: